-Since $M$ is not necessarily a manifold, the normal vector $\mathbf{n}_{\mathbf{x}}$ is defined only at manifold points $\mathbf{x}\in M$.
-In particular, at non-manifold points, such as Y-junctions in 2D or points on non-manifold edges in 3D, the normal vector is not well-defined.
-For the function $g$, we only require $g(\mathbf{x})\neq 0$ for $\mathbf{x}\in M\setminus \partial M$, which ensures discontinuities in the normal derivatives along the feature set.
+Because $M$ is not necessarily a manifold, the normal vector $\mathbf{n}_{\mathbf{x}}$ is defined only at manifold points $\mathbf{x}\in M$.
+In particular, it is not well defined at non-manifold points, such as Y-junctions in 2D or points on non-manifold edges in 3D.
+For the function $g$, we require only that $g(\mathbf{x})\neq 0$ for $\mathbf{x}\in M\setminus \partial M$, which ensures a nontrivial jump in the normal derivative along the feature set.

-We formalize the regularity of the feature function $f$ defined by the above conditions in the following theorem: \begin{theorem} Equations~\eqref{eqn:poisson} to \eqref{eqn:continuity} provide the necessary and sufficient conditions for a function $f(\mathbf{x})$ to be $C^0$-continuous along $M$ and twice differentiable elsewhere in $\Omega$. \end{theorem}
+We summarize the resulting regularity of $f$ in the following theorem: \begin{theorem} Equations~\eqref{eqn:poisson}--\eqref{eqn:continuity} are the necessary and sufficient conditions for a function $f(\mathbf{x})$ to be $C^0$-continuous across $M$ and twice differentiable on $\Omega\setminus M$. \end{theorem}